zchryr/zsync/README.md

 # zsync

 I created this project because I wanted to have more visibility into off-site backups that I'm running.
 I think [rsync](https://en.wikipedia.org/wiki/Rsync) is amazing, so that's why this is basically just a wrapper around in written in Python with some extra Mattermost notification functionality.
-I might add Slack functionality into this later.
+I know [zsync](http://zsync.moria.org.uk/) already exists, but I named it this before realizing that, and mainly because my name starts with a z.

 ## How To Run This
 ### docker-compose [option 1]